Skip to content

 Service aims and objectives

-Feed work generally is classified as core operational work of the Service, so it is not highlighted as one of the main Service priorities using the Intelligence Operating Model, based on consumer or business complaints.
+Feed work is generally classified as core operational work of the Service and so while not highlighted as one of the main service priorities using the Intelligence Operating Model, which is based on consumer or business complaints, it does receive full senior management commitment and support.

-Instead it receives full senior management commitment and support, as an area of law in which we have a statutory requirement to enforce and as a functional area which is imperative to the businesses of Devon, Plymouth, Somerset, and Torbay.
-The agriculture trade sector and rural business growth is a target area for both Devon and Somerset County Councils.
+Feed is an area of law in which we have a statutory requirement to enforce, and as a functional area which is imperative to the businesses of Devon, Somerset, Torbay and Plymouth.
+The agriculture trade sector and rural business growth is a target area for both Devon and Somerset councils.

-This year the bulk of the feed work falls into the ‘Farm to Fork’ project area and is split into the following tasks:
+This year the bulk of the feed work falls within the Rural Support Team and includes the following tasks:

 • Rural Business Surveillance – funded by the FSA and includes inspections, sampling, follow-up work, identification and registration of new feed businesses.